0x4447/0x4447-cli-node-tomato/README.md

 # The End

 If you enjoyed this project, please consider giving it a 🌟.
-And check out our [0x4447 GitHub account](https://github.com/0x4447), where you'll find additional resources you might find useful or interesting.
+And check out our [0x4447 GitHub account](https://github.com/0x4447), which contains additional resources you might find useful or interesting.

 ## Sponsor 🎊